norahuangliqinaiya/RSA/README.md

 This repository contains the main steps of analysis of the show case in the manuscript, as a brief introduction about the application of RSA in cross-cultural analysis.
 Detailed description please see the comments in the scripts.

+To make sure the script run without error, you need to download all the scripts and data and save them in the same file.
+Recommend saving the file at C:\RSA.